Fair Commodity Taxation: Comparing Allocations

 \section{Comparing Allocations}

 Our second set of results fixes a correlation structure $F$ and asks instead when and how tax policies affect the distribution of consumer surplus.
-Throughout, suppose $F$ is the independent coupling.
-Moreover, suppose $v_i(q) = q_i$ for each $i$; that is, consumers have constant marginal value for quality.
+Throughout, suppose $F$ is the independent coupling (so that $F_i | \theta_{-j}$ is constant in $\theta_{-j}$).
+Moreover, suppose $v_i(q_i) = q_i$ for each $i$; that is, consumers have constant marginal value for quality.
 Next, by a normalization, suppose $\Theta_i = [0, 1]$ for each $i$.
 Finally, suppose that $F$ is such that each $F_i$ is Myersonian regular, i.e. $\theta_i - \frac{1 - F_i(\theta_i)}{f_i(\theta_i)}$ is nondecreasing.

+This section proceeds as follows.
+First, we characterize the set of all allocations a regulator can implement subject to firm optimality.
+Second, we leverage this characterization and extreme point techniques to show only threshold mechanisms are on the frontier (Theorem \ref{t: only thresholds}).
+Third, we impose a regularity condition on $F$ to characterize \textit{which} thresholds are on the frontier (Theorem \ref{t: threshold mechanisms frontier}).
+Finally, we use our regularity condition to show that luxury taxes are optimal (Proposition \ref{p: supra-pricing}).